Star Trek Into Darkness: Development

 Lindelof said that Khan was considered a character they needed to use at some point, given that "he has such an intense gravity in the Trek universe, we likely would have expended more energy NOT putting him in this movie than the other way around."
 References to Star Trek II: The Wrath of Khan were eventually added to the script, but Lindelof, Orci, and Kurtzman "were ever wary of the line between 'reimagined homage' and 'direct ripoff'."
 Orci and Kurtzman said they wanted a film which would work on its own and as a sequel, not using ideas from previous Star Trek works simply "because you think people are going to love it".
 Orci noted that when trying to create the "gigantic imagery" required by a summer blockbuster, Kurtzman suggested a scene where Enterprise rose from the ocean.
 With that as a starting point they (and Lindelof) came up with the cold open in Nibiru, which blended action and comedy and was isolated from the main story in an homage to Raiders of the Lost Ark.

 Actor Benicio del Toro had reportedly been sought as the villain, and had met with Abrams to discuss the role; however, he later bowed out.
-In 2011, Alice Eve and Peter Weller agreed to their roles.
-Doctor Who actor Noel Clarke agreed to an unknown role, reported to be "a family man with a wife and young daughter".
+In 2011, Alice Eve and Peter Weller agreed to their roles. actor Noel Clarke agreed to an unknown role, reported to be "a family man with a wife and young daughter".
 Demián Bichir auditioned for the villain role, but as reported by Variety on January 4, 2012, Benedict Cumberbatch was cast.

+Filming

-FilmingInto Darkness began principal photography on January 12, 2012, with a scheduled release date of May 16, 2013.
+Into Darkness began principal photography on January 12, 2012, with a scheduled release date of May 16, 2013.
 Cinematographer Dan Mindel shot the film using a combination of anamorphic 35mm film and 15 perforation IMAX cameras.
 About 30 minutes of the film is shot in the IMAX format, while some other scenes were also shot on 8 perforation 65mm.
 Into Darkness was released in 3D.
 On February 24, 2012, images from the set surfaced of Benedict Cumberbatch's character in a fight with Spock.
 Edgar Wright directed one shot in the film.